ojedamae/odoo/README.md

 Odoo is a suite of web based open source business apps.

-The main Eloy Odoo Apps include an <a href="https://www.odoo.com/page/crm">Open Source CRM</a>,
+The main Odoo Apps include an <a href="https://www.odoo.com/page/crm">Open Source CRM</a>,
 <a href="https://www.odoo.com/page/website-builder">Website Builder</a>,
 <a href="https://www.odoo.com/page/e-commerce">eCommerce</a>,
 <a href="https://www.odoo.com/page/warehouse">Warehouse Management</a>,